 A lot can happen in about 100 hours.
 Think about what you’ve been up to for the last 100 hours.
 It’s about a week’s worth of productive time.
 What if you’d had video to record it all?
 What valuable new lessons would you learn?
 What would you see in those video clips that you may have missed during your work week?

-Here at Lytx, 100 hours is taking on new significance with our latest product, the Lytx Video Services program.
-It offers about 100 hours of video-on-demand* and 12 auxiliary cameras that can give fleets a 360-degree view of activity surrounding their vehicles.
+Here at Lytx, 100 hours is taking on new significance.
+The Lytx Video Platform offers about 100 hours of video-on-demand* and 12 auxiliary cameras that can give fleets a 360-degree view of activity surrounding their vehicles.

 And the beauty of it all?
-The Lytx Video Services program can capture video when your drivers are driving — and when they’re not.
-“With the Lytx Video Services program, fleet safety managers can align the program any way they want,” said Alex Castillo, Lytx commercial leader for the small segment.
+Lytx can capture video when your drivers are driving — and when they’re not.
+“Fleet safety managers can align the program any way they want,” said Alex Castillo, Lytx commercial leader for the small segment.
 “It allows clients to capture data they wouldn’t otherwise have.
 It can capture video when drivers are working at a jobsite, parking, or fueling up.”

 We spoke with the commercial leaders at Lytx about the simple, unexpected ways in which about 100 hours of video and 12 additional cameras can help fleets prevent small problems from blowing up into something much bigger.
 Here’s what they had to say about how these features can broaden the horizons of fleets everywhere and keep small problems just that — small.